olofd/react-native-photos-framework/README.md

 Fetch image specific metadata for a specific image-asset, this includes formats and sizes.

 ##withOptions for Images/Photos
-With options define special rules and options when loading an asset.
+`withOptions` define special rules and options when loading an asset.
 If you want to know more about how an asset is loaded.
 Read below on chapter `About Asset-Loaders`.

 ###deliveryMode